Sports Massage can be a vital aide to reducing recovery time after injury by:

 - facilitating healing.

-Scar tissue is poorly vascularised, weaker and less elastic than muscle.
+Scar tissue is poorly vascularised (has less blood supply), weaker and less elastic than muscle.
 As a result, it can limit strength and movement and therefore it is vital to performance to limit the impact of scar tissue after injury.
 Sports Massage does this by promoting the proper alignment of the collagen fibres during the healing process and minimising the formation of adhesions.

 It can also be used to effectively treat sports related problems such as runners knee, golfers or tennis elbow and shin splints.